 When to See a Dermatologist

-As mentioned earlier, MF is commonly misdiagnosed as acne vulgaris but also may be confused with bacterial folliculitis.
-If attempts to get rid of fungal acne on your forehead at home are not effective or it seems like things are getting worse, make an appointment with a dermatologist in your area.
+As mentioned earlier, Malassezia folliculitis is commonly misdiagnosed as acne vulgaris but also may be confused with bacterial folliculitis.
+If attempts to get rid of fungal acne on your forehead at home are not effective, or it seems like things are getting worse, make an appointment with a dermatologist in your area.

-Find out more about Malassezia folliculitis and what you can do about it on Folliculitis Scout.
+Discover more information about Malassezia folliculitis and learn how to deal with it by visiting Folliculitis Scout.
 We offer information and support to people dealing with itchy forehead acne.

 Join the Folliculitis Scout Community